-The sale, use, distribution, consumption, or procurement of alcoholic beverages on University premises is prohibited.
-The sale, use, distribution, consumption or procurement of alcoholic beverages for anyone who is under the age of twenty-one (21); being in the presence of alcohol on University premises; suspicion of alcohol intoxication; the use of false identification to procure alcohol.
+The sale, use, distribution, consumption, or procurement of alcoholic beverages on University premises is prohibited, except when student attendance is permitted at a University-sponsored event.
+The sale, use, distribution, consumption or procurement of alcoholic beverages for anyone who is under the age of twenty-one (21); being in the presence of alcohol on University premises; suspicion of alcohol intoxication.
 Students are expected to abide by all federal and state laws regarding alcohol.

 Any student who is found responsible for any state, federal or municipal law may be subject to disciplinary action for said offenses.

 Failure to comply with the directions or requests of a member of the University community acting in the performance of his or her duties.
 Failure to comply with written directives such as a No Contact Order.

 Failure to comply with specific emergency regulations and evacuation procedures for buildings on University premises.

 Failure to complete the sanctions imposed on a student who previously participated in the student conduct process.

 Attempts to commit acts prohibited by the Student Code of Conduct or encouraging others to commit acts prohibited by the Student Code of Conduct may be addressed to the same extent as completed violations.
 A student may be found complicit if he or she is aware of a violation of the Student Code of Conduct and has the ability to report the violation, but fails to do so or fails to remove oneself from reasonable proximity of the violation.